As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 - Explore Concubine Lane and Kong Heng Square.

-- Miniature Wonders Art Gallery is worth a peep.
-So is the Yasmin Ahmad museum (in Book Xcess Kong Heng).
+- Time Tunnel Musuem is worth a peep.
+So is the Yasmin Ahmad Museum (in Book Xcess Kong Heng).

 - Spot some Ipoh street art by Ernest Zacharevic at Old Town too.